 Russell Lester is an Executive Director of the Lester Group of companies including the Trustee, and Managing Director and Founder of Growth Equities Pty Ltd, an equity funds management business and Licensee of the Trustee.
-He is a Fellow of the Guildford Grammar School Council, immediate past president of the Guildford Grammar School Foundation Inc and a board member of the Lester Prize for Portraiture.

 Russell has over 25 years experience in the Australian investment industry and global financial markets, building a broad range of investment management skills.